jayeshmahapatra/jayeshmahapatra.github.io/_posts/2023-07-27-translation-app.md

 While Android Native code can be written in both Java and Kotlin, I decided to stick to Kotlin completely to benefit from the modern features it offers like Null Safety and lambda expressions.

+For implementing the Camera and Image Capture functionality, I decided to go with [CameraX](https://developer.android.com/training/camerax) which is a Jetpack library that provides an easy to use Camera API for android devices.

 For the Machine Learning side, I decided to go with [Google ML-Kit](https://developers.google.com/ml-kit) as a one stop solution for deploying On-device Machine Learning for common tasks.

 The benefits of choosing ML-Kit were: